Sports Medicine Staff

 "Woody," as he is known in the clubhouse, arrived at Tennessee boasting numerous years of professional experience as a baseball trainer, including a 10-year stint as a certified trainer in the Baltimore Orioles organization (which included a four-year stint as head trainer for the class-AAA Rochester Red Wings).
 In addition, he has worked with the Bluefield Orioles rookie-league team, the Charlotte O's class-AA club, the Association of Tennis Professionals (ATP), NASCAR and PRCA professional rodeos.

 In 1987, Wood was named Athletic Trainer of the Year by the Southern League of Professional Baseball Clubs.
 He also has been invited to give numerous professional presentations on topics ranging from "Care and Prevention of the Potentially Cervical Spine Injured Athlete" to "Shoulder Injuries Associated with The Overhand Throwing.
 The Winfield, W.Va., native has earned a bachelor's degree in Education from Marshall (1984) and a master's in Exercise science from Tennessee (2002).
-He is certified by the National Athletic Trainers' Association Board of Certification and the State of Tennessee and also holds membership in the Tennessee Athletic Trainers' Society.
-Wood and his wife, the former Malinda Gray, reside in Clinton, Tenn., with their sons, Jordan, Lucas and Zachary.
+He is certified by the National Athletic Trainers' Association Board of Certification and licensed to practice by the State of Tennessee.
+Wood and his wife, the former Malinda Gray, reside in Clinton, Tenn. and have 3 sons, Jordan, Lucas and Zachary, along with 3 grandchildren, Sara, Corbin and Leeland.

 Abe Kiggins, MS, ATC, LAT